Ambitious-idiot/Ambitious-idiot.github.io/_pages/about.md

 I'm a master student at Huazhong University of Science and Technology, where I am a member of the <a href="https://hustvl.github.io/">HUST Vision Lab</a> under the supervision of <a href="https://xwcv.github.io/">Prof. Xinggang Wang</a>.
 My research interests include autonomous driving, MLLMs, and generative models.

 Currently, I am a research intern at Horizon Robotics, working in the team led by [Shaoyu Chen](https://scholar.google.com/citations?user=PIeNN2gAAAAJ) and [Qian Zhang](https://scholar.google.com/citations?user=pCY-bikAAAAJ).
 My current research focuses on Vision-Language-Action models (VLA) for autonomous driving.

 # 🔥 News
-- *2025.12*: &nbsp;🎉🎉
+- *2025.12*: &nbsp;🎉🎉 Release Senna-2 project, a dual-system driving VLA that explicitly aligns the VLM and the E2E model for consistent decision-making and planning.

 # 📝 Publications